Black Lighthouse Keepers by Thomas Tag

 The Old Plantation Flats Lighthouse, in the Chesapeake Bay, had an African-American keeper, William Gunter, starting in 1893.
 Keeper Gunter was on watch during the winter of 1893-1894 when an ice flow hit the light causing the kerosene lamp to tip over starting a small fire and seriously damaging the Fresnel Lens.
 Gunter quickly put the fire out, but was afraid that the ice would shear off the piles below the lighthouse and allow it to collapse into the water.
 He took the station’s lifeboat and abandoned his duties for which he was summarily fired.

 Times have surely changed and today African-Americans comprise a significant portion of the enlisted and officer ranks of the US Coast Guard.
 Many African-Americans work within the Aids to Navigation Teams servicing our remaining lighthouses.
-In addition, our new President shows just how far the nation has come in the last one hundred and fifty years.
+In addition, President Obama shows just how far the nation has come in the last one hundred and fifty years.